zerothi/sisl/docs/index.rst

 turns out to be equivalent utilities only having the interface differently.

-sisl tries to solve some of the analysis issues by creating a unified scripting approach in Python which does analysis using the same interface, regardless of code being used.
+sisl tries to solve some of the analysis issues by creating a unified scripting approach in Python which does analysis using the same interface, regardless of the code being used.
-For instance one may read the Kohn-Sham eigenvalue spectrum from various codes and return them in a consistent manner so the post-processing is the same, regardless of code being used.
+For instance, one may read the Kohn-Sham eigenvalue spectrum from various codes and return them in a consistent manner so the post-processing is the same, regardless of the code being used.

 sisl is also part of the training material for a series of workshops hosted `here <workshop_>`_.